 Recommended by Elina from Empnefsys & Travel

-London Eye is one of the World’s tallest cantilevered observation wheel, standing tall at 135 metres (443 feet) with a diameter of 120 metres.
+London Eye is one of the World’s tallest cantilevered observation wheels, standing tall at 135 metres (443 feet) with a diameter of 120 metres.
 It is supported by a single A-frame with capsules located outside the wheel.
-There are 32 capsules which represents the 32 boroughs in London.
+There are 32 capsules that represent the 32 boroughs in London.

 The top tips for getting the most out of your London Bucket list – The London Eye includes: